q1sh101/binary-os-sim/README.md

 # 🤖 binary-os-sim

-`binary-os-sim` is a hyper-realistic CLI tool designed to simulate an operating system's boot process in a visually engaging and interactive manner.
+`Hyper-Realistic OS Simulation` is a hyper-realistic CLI tool designed to simulate an operating system's boot process in a visually engaging and interactive manner.
 Ideal for both educational demonstrations and entertainment, this project showcases the fundamentals of binary operations and system initialization through a detailed, step-by-step simulation.

 ![License](https://img.shields.io/badge/license-MIT-red.svg)
 ![Node.js](https://img.shields.io/badge/Node.js-14%2B-green.svg)